oeil/kotlin-springboot-skeleton/README.md

-# Standalone App(web enabled) demonstrating Springboot, Kotlin, GraphQL and Hazelcast tech stack all together
+# Standalone App(web) demonstrating Springboot, Kotlin, GraphQL and Hazelcast tech stack all together

 This branch uses Tomcat embedded as web-server (via springboot), GraphQL web services (in addition to REST) and :fire: **Hazelcast** :fire: as datastore (clustering support out-of-the box).